 Lieutenant Colonel Development

 The career development goal for a lieutenant colonel is to leverage acquired acquisition skills in CSL and other critical acquisition positions.
-Selection to a CSL position represents the pinnacle of service at the lieutenant colonel level, and successful performance in a CSL position serves as an indicator of potential for promotion to colonel and selection to attend SSC.
-Officers who do not serve in a CSL position will continue to serve an essential role in the success of the Acquisition Corps by providing leadership in critical acquisition position billets.
-All lieutenant colonels should progressively seek challenging CSL and non-CSL positions, including product manager, contracting battalion commander, acquisition director, product director, Joint and HQDA staff positions, and other key positions.
-FA 51 officers compete for Senior Service College (SSC) (Military Education Level 1) along with other branches and functional areas.
-SSC is the highest military educational program available to prepare officers for the positions of greatest responsibility in the DOD.
+Selection to a CSL position represents the pinnacle of service at the lieutenant colonel level and successful performance in a CSL position serves as an indicator of the potential for promotion to colonel and selection to attend Senior Service College (SSC).
+Officers who do not serve in a CSL position will continue to serve an essential role in the success of Army acquisition by providing leadership in critical acquisition position billets.
+All lieutenant colonels should progressively seek challenging CSL and non-CSL positions including product manager, contracting battalion commander, acquisition director, product lead, Joint and HQDA staff positions, and other key positions.
+FA 51 officers compete for SSC (MEL 1) along with other branches/FAs.
+SSC is the highest-level military educational program available to prepare officers for the positions of greatest responsibility in the DOD.

 Colonel Development

-The career development goal for a colonel is to serve in a FA 51 CSL Key Billet as project manager, contracting support brigade commander or acquisition director with the objective of developing the knowledge, skills and abilities to influence acquisition outcomes at the strategic level.
-Colonels successfully completing a CSL assignment are assigned to senior leadership positions with significant and strategic importance to the future of the Army and DOD.
+The career development goal for a colonel is to serve in a FA 51 CSL Command/Key Billet as project manager, contracting support brigade commander, or acquisition director to develop the knowledge, skills, and abilities to influence acquisition outcomes at the strategic level.
+Colonels who have completed a CSL assignment will receive a follow-on assignment to senior acquisition leadership positions with significant and strategic importance to the future of the Army and DOD.

 Career Resources